Why You Need Umbrella Liability InsuranceSeptember 30, 2021

 With these examples, there are two things to consider.
 First, you have a legal obligation to make the injured party whole if you are the one responsible for their loss, injury, or property damage.
 Second, in the case of a substantial or severe loss, you want to be in a position to compensate and assist the injured party in a financial manner if at all possible.
 This is more of a moral obligation, and that will vary by the individual.

 So how can you protect yourself?
 Purchase an Umbrella Liability Policy.
 It is exactly what it sounds like.
 It is a policy that sits on top or over the liability you have from your homeowner policy, your farmowner policy, and your auto policy.
-You can have an umbrella liability policy to sit over most any “underlying liability” policy.
+You can have an umbrella liability policy to sit over most any “underlying liability” policy, and is one of the home insurance considerations for multigenerational households.
 These policies are very cost-effective for the level of protection they give you.
 You can purchase them in increments of $1,000,000.

 How Much Liability Insurance Should I Have?